-There are nine nominees for election as directors of the Company to serve until the 2017 Annual General Meeting of Shareholders of the Company or until his/her earlier death, resignation or removal.
+There are nine nominees for election as directors of the Company to serve until the 2018 Annual General Meeting of Shareholders of the Company, or until earlier death, resignation or removal.
 All of the nominees are currently serving as directors of the Company.
-In addition, the nine nominees were elected to the Board at the last Annual Meeting.
+In addition, eight of those nominees were elected to the Board at the last Annual Meeting.
+Douglas S. Ingram and Todd B. Sisitsky were identified and recommended to the Board by its Nominating & Governance Committee and appointed by the Board in May 2016.
+Paul V. Campanelli was appointed to the Board at the time of his appointment as President and Chief Executive Officer of Endo in September 2016.